shockscript/spec/src/methods.md

 }
 ```

-## Documentation comment
+## ShockDoc comment

-A documentation comment can be applied to a method.
+A ShockDoc comment can be applied to a method.

 ```
 /** Comment */